plippe/blog/_posts/2018-02-01-aws-continuous-deployment.md

 While many pipeline executions can coexist, a stage is limited to a single execution at a time.
 This allows actions to depend on previously ran ones of the same stage.
 It can guarantee that the build, the deployment, and the tests all use the same revision.

 Before moving forward, there are important details that must be highlighted:
-- Executions aren’t triggered with webhooks.
+- Executions aren’t triggered by webhooks.
 They happen after identifying differences between the current state and the previous one.
 This can cause delays, but also a set of changes can trigger a single execution.
 - Git sources, like AWS CodeCommit, and GitHub, can only watch a single branch.
 Pull requests won’t trigger executions.
 - Git sources discard git information, making it unavailable to other actions.
 To circumvent those limitations, AWS CodeBuild will first integrate the code.
-At the end of the build specification, on the master branch, the repository will be zipped, and pushed to AWS S3.
+At the end of the build specification, on the master branch, the repository will be zipped and pushed to AWS S3.

 ```yaml
 version: 0.2